proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Open-the-current-command-in-an-editor.md

 ---
 layout: single
-title: 'Nix: Open The Current Command In An Editor'
+title: "Nix: Open The Current Command In An Editor"
 excerpt: Using Ctrl-x Ctrl-e
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37